Pony Profile: Josh LeRibeus

 Gone are the late-night fast food binges; in their place, a healthy diet consisting of meals like chicken and green beans.
 Occasionally he'll satisfy his appetite with an all-you-can-eat buffet, but it's sushi, not junk food.
 Also new is his level of work in the Mustangs' weight room on his conditioning.
 Teammates marvel at his new-found intensity.
 In the voluntary conditioning workouts, he regularly finishes first among the linemen, sometimes by a wide margin.
 He even wears sleeveless shirts, now that his arms look strong, rather than merely big.
 He said he would like to get down to 299 pounds -- just to say he did, and take a picture -- before getting back up to his target playing weight of 310-315 pounds.

 Playing offensive line is almost as much about timing and chemistry with the other linemen as it is about size and power.
-After spending a season on the scout team, LeRibeus acknowledged that he spent the beginning of the spring workouts shaking off the rust, in terms of getting used to playing again between left tackle Kelvin Beachum, Jr.
+After spending a season on the scout team, LeRibeus acknowledged that he spent the beginning of the spring workouts shaking off the rust, in terms of getting used to playing again between left tackle Kelvin Beachum, Jr., and centers Blake McJunkin and Bryce Tennison.
+But it wasn't like he was a newcomer to the offense, or to offensive line coach Adrian Klemm's blocking schemes.

 "On defensive line stunts, and things like that, I was a little slower, but after the first week or so, I was back up to speed," LeRibeus said.
 "I recognized what was coming.
 After a few days, there were times I'd even call it before `Beach.'
 The center makes the initial call, things like what 'backer we have to watch for.
 Beach's calls are more like alerts -- what could happen, stunts that might be coming, `dogs' (when a linebacker walks up outside the defensive end as another pass rusher).
 All of that came back pretty quickly."